godotengine/godot-docs/classes/class_regex.rst

 - :ref:`Array<class_Array>` **search_all** **(** :ref:`String<class_String>` subject, :ref:`int<class_int>` offset=0, :ref:`int<class_int>` end=-1 **)** |const|

 Searches the text for the compiled pattern.
 Returns an array of :ref:`RegExMatch<class_RegExMatch>` containers for each non-overlapping result.
 If no results were found, an empty array is returned instead.

-The region to search within can be specified without modifying where the start and end anchor would be.
+The region to search within can be specified with ``offset`` and ``end``.
+This is useful when searching for another match in the same ``subject`` by calling this method again after a previous success.
+Setting these parameters differs from passing over a shortened string.
+For example, the start anchor ``^`` is not affected by ``offset``, and the character before ``offset`` will be checked for the word boundary ``\b``.

 ----